warisreshi/glassmorphism_registerpage/README.md

 A beautiful and responsive Glassmorphism Register Page, Built in only HTML and Css, Very Minimal and Lightweight Login Page.
 Easy to use for beignners.

+This is a fork of the Login Page.

 ## Features